 Years later when his evil arch-enemy Mr. Midnight once again menaces the world (or at least New York) with a dastardly scheme he is discovered living in a squat in Australia.
 Now a disillusioned alcoholic, can Captain Invincible regain control of his long-unused and erratic superpowers in time to stop this fiend and make the world safe again?

 A musical B-movie comedy from 1983, starring Alan Arkin and Christopher Lee.
 Unrelated to the eighties British superhero-parody newspaper comic strip Captain Invincible, and definitely not to be confused with the superhero comic Invincible.

 - Affectionate Parody: Of quite a number of superhero tropes.

 - Arson, Murder, and Jaywalking: Supporting Communism, Impersonating a military officer and Showing your underpants.

-- Mr. Midnight even gets a song to showcase and exploit Captain Invincible's weakness for alcohol, reducing him to tears in the process.
+- The Alcoholic: Mr. Midnight even gets a song to showcase and exploit Captain Invincible's weakness for alcohol, reducing him to tears in the process.